Merck Manual

 • Relieve symptoms of chronic obstructive pulmonary disease rapidly with primarily short-acting beta-adrenergic drugs and decrease exacerbations with inhaled corticosteroids, long-acting beta-adrenergic drugs, long-acting anticholinergic drugs, or a combination.

-• Encourage smoking cessation using multiple interventions (eg, behavior modification, support groups, nicotine replacement, drug therapy).
+• Encourage smoking cessation using multiple interventions (eg, behavior modification, support groups, nicotine replacement, medication therapy).

 • Optimize use of supportive treatments (eg, nutrition, pulmonary rehabilitation, self-directed exercise).